kdinkla/Screenit/README.md

 sudo tangelo -c tangelo_config.yaml
 ```

 Browse to the server's address to try out the prototype.
-Be warned that the first time it may take a while to launch the prototype; it will be setting up its data.

-## Cache
-The server-side caches the results of large computations on disk in the __cache__ directory.
-This directory can be replaced by a symbolic link to a more suited disk or location.
-Cache size will probably stay below 100GB for the CellMorph data set.

-## Database
+## Data
-Image feature data is stored in a SQLite database that contains a single table __objects__.
+Image feature data is stored per image feature as a NumPy array dump in __dataset/columns__.
+Every object (in a well) has a value in such an array, where the array index of an object is consistent across all columns.
+Everything is therefore stored at the object level, including eventual well and plate information (sacrificing disk space for sake of computation speed).

-The database is ~3GB and can be downloaded, along with its config.py file, via Dropbox for now: https://www.dropbox.com/sh/hvhpdjcfiap3ofe/AABUn4ZZk0V49ArRQZihckADa?dl=0
+The example CellMorph data is 1.5GB and can be downloaded from Google Drive for now: https://drive.google.com/folderview?id=0B4zuo4p8QBcaN1dVUmxXVW9nR28&usp=sharing
-Both database and config file should be placed in the __dataset__ directory.
+The column data should be placed in __dataset/columns__.
+The __dataset__ directory already contains the __config.py__ file for CellMorph, which also contains explanatory comments per configuration option.

+The code for converting the CellMorph (per plate) tab-delimited files can be found in __wrangle/liteFill.py__.

+The system expects the following columns to be present:
+- plate, integer ranging from 0 to N, that encodes the containing plate of the object, out of N plates
+- column, integer ranging from 0 to C, that encodes the column coordinate the containing well of the object, out of C columns on a plate
+- row, integer ranging from 0 to R, that encodes the row coordinate of the containing well of the object, out of R rows on a plate
+- x, float that specifies the x-coordinate of the object in its well, in pixel space of the well images
+- y, float that specifies the y-coordinate of the object in its well, in pixel space of the well images

 ## Directory structure
 __server__ contains all server-side Python code.
 Currently, most files serve as API delegators for the Tangelo web server.